xiongfh2008/pdf.ToolkitLife/CONTRIBUTING.md

 ---

-Thank you for helping make **BentoPDF** a better library for everyone!
+Thank you for helping make **PDFToolkit** a better library for everyone!